VideoExpertsGroup/VXG.Media.SDK.iOS/README.md

 - Encoder SDK - for live video broadcasting from mobile device
 - Cloud SDK - module for playback from or streaming to VXG Cloud / VXG Server

-SDK can be used for IPTV, iOS client of surveillance system, IP camera viewer, TV player, OTT clients and other kinds of applications with video playback.
+Player module can be used for IPTV, iOS client of surveillance system, IP camera viewer, TV player, OTT clients and other kinds of applications with video playback.
+Encoding module can be used for any kind of mobile video broadcasting: home surveillance, social networks, etc.
 Source code of samples can be provided.

 ## Documentation
 [Player SDK](Documentation/iOS.PlayerSDK.md)